ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/Instructions/R_Instructions.md

 Make sure you have set up your SQL Server and ODBC connection between SQL and PowerBI by following the instructions in <a href="START_HERE.md">START HERE</a>.
 Then proceed with the steps below to run the solution template using the R script files.

-These files represent the files created by the data scientist, who would  typically work from their own machine and push the R compute to a SQL Server.
+The R files in this solution package represent the files created by the data scientist, who would  typically work from their own machine and push the R compute to a SQL Server.
 The user of this solution package can choose to deploy Microsoft R Client on their machine and push the compute to the SQL Server, or deploy R Client on the same machine as SQL Server.
 (Note the latter would not be typical in a real enterprise setting).

 Running these scripts will walk through the initial R code used to create this solution – dataset creation, modeling, and scoring as described [here](../data-scientist.md).